sirkitree/sirkitree.github.com/_posts/2012-02-06-angel-of-fire.markdown

 Angel of fire, eyes so bright
   See through my soul, feel the fright
   Singe my heart and look for the liar
-  Scar on my sould cleanse with your fire Transcendance lost on the blackening shame
+  Scar on my soul cleanse with your fire
+  Transcendance lost on the blackening shame
   Licked by lips that are black from the flame